 Dr. Gage’s research demonstrated how the brains of mice that were allowed to run vigorously on a wheel actually contained newly generated neurons.
 Indeed, the mice that exercised on running wheels produced up to three times as many new neurons as the mice that didn’t exercise.
 Furthermore, these same mice easily navigated through complex mazes, leading the team of scientists to conclude that these new neurons were responsible for improved thinking and cognitive processing.

 As it turns out, the human brain is likewise capable of such neurogenesis, and just like what was observed in the research lab, exercise seems to be a huge contributor to this activity.
 Neuroscientists at Columbia University in New York published a study in which a group of individuals, ranging from 21 to 45 years of age, began working out for 60 minutes, 4 times a week.
-12 weeks later, the test subjects not only became more fit, but MRI testing revealed that their blood flowed to a part of the brain responsible for neurogenesis at a much higher volume than was observed in the control group.
+12 weeks later, the test subjects not only became fitter, but MRI testing revealed that their blood flowed to a part of the brain responsible for neurogenesis at a much higher volume than was observed in the control group.
 Scientists suspect that the increased blood flow was pivotal in facilitating the production of fresh neurons.
 These subjects also showed significant improvements in memory, as measured by a simple word-recall test.

 In a new study, the results of which appeared in the Journal of Physiology, researchers at the University of Jyvaskyla in Finland and other institutions gathered a large group of adult male rats.
 After injecting the rats with a substance that illuminates newly formed brain cells, the rats were divided into groups and introduced to different workouts, with one group remaining sedentary to serve as controls.

 Some of the animals were provided with running wheels, similar to Dr. Gage’s protocol; the majority of these rats jogged moderately every day, although individual mileage varied.
 Another of the groups engaged in resistance training.
-This was accomplished by having the test subjects climbing a wall with tiny weights attached to their tails.
+This was accomplished by having the test subjects climb a wall with tiny weights attached to their tails.

 These routines continued for seven weeks, after which time the scientists extracted brain tissue from the hippocampus of each animal and analyzed it under a microscope.
 The data clearly revealed very different levels of neurogenesis, corresponding to the nature of the rats’ workout regimens.